-Virginia Beach Lawyers Get You the Support You Need Following Accidents with Head Injury
+Virginia Beach Lawyers Handling Accidents with Head Injuries

 Head trauma is not to be taken lightly.
 Damage to the skull, the underlying muscle and other parts of the cranium can result in lifelong defects that require extensive rehab at significant cost.
 If you or a family member has recently suffered head trauma, you may need compensation to cover your expenses and huge loss of quality of life.

 Cooper Hurley Injury Lawyers represents Virginians suffering from the after effects of head trauma.
 We work to get our clients the best possible outcome for their case, understanding that they may require lifelong care.

 The Centers for Disease Control and Prevention (CDC) tracks incidences of head trauma and brain injury every year.
 According to its estimates, more than 1.7 million people suffer significant head trauma every year in the United States.
 The primary causes are: